awslabs/aws-mysql-jdbc/README.md

           throw e;
         }

-        // Failure happens within the transaction and the driver failover to another instance successfully. if (e.getSQLState().equalsIgnoreCase("08007")) {
+        // Failure happens within the transaction and the driver failed over to another instance successfully. if (e.getSQLState().equalsIgnoreCase("08007")) {
           // Re-config the connection, re-start the transaction. setInitialSessionState(conn);